paazmaya/naginata.fi/content/en/contact.md

 of Atarashii Naginata and Jikishinkageryū Naginatajutsu](http://www.kkti.fi/ "Helsinki Kendo Club - Ki-Ken-Tai-Icchi, Olympic Stadium, Helsinki")

-The trainings are held at the Helsinki Olympic Stadium D-wing, on Tuesdays at 20:30 - 22:00 in "tanssihali" training hall, and on Sundays at 15:30 - 17:00 in "keskisali" training hall.
+The trainings are held at the Helsinki Olympic Stadium D-wing, during Autumn and Spring seasons on Tuesdays at 20:30 - 22:00 in "tanssihali" training hall, and on Sundays at 15:30 - 17:00 in "keskisali" training hall.
 Protective gears (bogu) are only needed on Sundays, but their use is not mandatory.

+For information about the Summer time trainings, please contact the clubs representative.

 Please contact Mr. Jarno Yliluoma ([firstname.lastname]@gmail.com) for any inquiris related to Atarashii Naginata in KKTI and to Mr. Jukka Paasonen